matviiv8/Medicard/README.md

 ### The idea of the project: the online medical card is similar to Medics

-Markup : -Anonymous visitors:
+- Anonymous visitors:
-            -Log in;
+        - Log in;
-            -Registration;
+        - Registration;
-            -Browse all doctors.
+        - Browse all doctors.
-Markup : -Patient:
+-Patient:
     -Be able to complete your profile;
     -Have access to view the list instutions;
     -Have access to your medical record;
     -Have access to every doctor;